 - EPA, National Park Service, local organizations, and conservancy organizations are included here.

 - Colorado water history is a vitally important part of understanding current ideas and conditions of the river.
-Learn about the past to better prepare for the future.
+Learn about the Poudre's past from these projects and publications.

 - Current river conditions and data as well as drought-related issues and similar information